This post may contain affiliate links. Please read my disclosure policy.

 I’ve been cooking professionally and as a home cook for years and years, and have roasted so many chickens I’m afraid to count them!
 But long before I was comfortable in the kitchen, this simple recipe is the one I started with.

-- The best size chicken for roasting
+- Know the best size chicken for roasting

 - How to tie or truss a chicken